Altinn/altinn-events/README.md

   dotnet run
   ```

-The events solution is now available locally at http://localhost:5080/
+The events solution is now available locally at http://localhost:5080/.
+To access swagger use http://localhost:5080/events/api/v1/swagger.